 - Anxiety, depression, or change in mood

-Risk Factors for Physical Abuse in Nursing Home Residents
+Risk Factors for Physical Abuse in Nursing Home Residents in Kentucky

 Unfortunately, the truth is that abusers tend to try and seek out who they consider to be the weakest prey.
 When it comes to abuse in a nursing home setting, that typically means that abusers will go after those with mental or physical illnesses.
 This is particularly true when it comes to those suffering from cognitive decline or mental impairments.